 Students feel motivated when I let them know the topics that we are going to study in the upcoming months and I give them the order in which we are going to study them.
 The students like to have a program of the topics they are going to study with me.

 It's important to maintain a structured system of review.
 Teaching online can become scattered and disjointed if not planned properly.
 A teacher may give a series of interesting lessons and the students will enjoy them, but if they don't build on what has been learned in previous lessons, the students will not see progress.
 I start each class with a quick gap-fill, error correction, or speaking exercise that utilizes previous' lessons grammar and vocabulary that I know the student still struggles with.
 This takes about five extra minutes of planning, but the student will be grateful for it and they can solidify what they have learned in the past.

 Sometimes students get discouraged because they don’t compare well against others and can’t see their achievements.
-In my experience it works to encourage students using mini tests at the beginning of a class and help them realize how much they have learnt from the last class.
-Also it is a good way to summarize and keep learning from that point.
+In my experience, it works to encourage students to use mini tests at the beginning of a class and help them realize how much they have learnt from the last class.
+Also, it is a good way to summarize and keep learning from that point.

 Another thing I do is celebrate any achievement a student gets, however small.
 From our own experience, it is important to be aware that no matter how small the step, at least we are moving forward.